naukri-engineering/NewMonk/README.md

 #### Installing

-Okay, I’ll be very frank.
 The installation process might look a bit steep right now, but be assured, you are going to end up with a very beatiful product on your hands - or your server ;-) when you are done.

 We are working on a one-click installation process, which will ease this process with a wizard very soon.
 But until then, follow along!